flatredball/FlatRedBallDocs/tutorials/rock-blaster/tutorials-multiple-players.md

 ### Conclusion

 Now each ship will use a different texture so that players will be able to tell each other apart.
-The next tutorial will improve on the way player death is handled by adding the concept of player health and a health bar. [<- 09.
-Hud](tutorials-hud.md) -- [11.
-Health ->](tutorials-health.md)
+The next tutorial will improve on the way player death is handled by adding the concept of player health and a health bar.